 A native of Georgia, Steve received his degree in Political Science from the University of Georgia, School of Public and International Affairs – recently ranked number one in the world by The Center for World University Rankings.
 He resides in Washington, DC.

-Heather Calio is Director, State Affairs, for WSWA.
+Heather Calio is Senior Director, State Affairs, for WSWA.
 She joined the association from the National Rifle Association, where she was a state lobbyist.

 She is a native of New York’s Hudson Valley and is a 2008 graduate of Christendom College where she earned an undergraduate degree in Political Science.